CU Safety Alert Updates

 CU Safety Alert

-CUPD is investigating a reported unlawful sexual contact that occurred at approximately 1 p.m. in Lot 177, along Folsom Avenue just north of the Boulder Creek Path.
+CUPD is investigating a reported unlawful sexual contact that occurred at approx. 10:15 p.m. inside Folsom Field.

 This message is sent in the interest of public safety and in compliance with federal law requiring timely warning notification of crimes committed on or near campus.